HOME SEARCH ALL TOPICS

 The cows and the bull

-There were usually something like twenty or thirty cows and one bull.
+There were usually about twenty or thirty cows to one bull.

 The pigs